dparson55/NRFLite/.github/ISSUE_TEMPLATE/code-demonstration-request.md

 ---

-Describe the logic that you would like to see implemented:
+Describe how the program should function and we will try to provide a short example of how it can be implemented with NRFLite: